Engoo Blog Language Tips

 Meaning: someone who loves movies

-"-phile" means "lover," and it can be used for other interests as well.
-For example, a Japanophile is a lover of Japan and Japanese culture, while a Francophile is a lover of France and French culture.
+"-phile," which comes from Greek and means "lover," can be used for other interests too.
+For example, a "Japanophile" is a lover of Japan and Japanese culture, while "bibliophile" is another name for a book-lover.

 Related article: What Do Movie Ratings Mean?
 (G, PG, R, etc.)